Rtoax/ulpatch/docs/index.md

 I think I should detail the inspiration of ULPatch from these open source projects in another document instead of a README file.

+## Author's Monologue

-> I don't like to get involved in the License wars, so please forgive me if I misquote open source code.
+I don't like to get involved in the License wars, so please forgive me if I misquote open source code.
 After all, this is not a commercial project.

+My native language is Chinese, not English, so please excuse my poor English grammar.

 ## Links